karottenreibe/simpletrial/README.md

 ## Backup

-simpletrial requires that you backup its shared preference file to the cloud so it is restored when the user reinstalls the application.
+simpletrial works best if you backup its shared preference file to the cloud so it is restored when the user reinstalls the application.
 You have two options:

 - Enable [Auto Backup][5].
 It will automatically back up all shared preference files.
 This is